 A healthcare management degree has applications in almost every healthcare-oriented field, from health insurance to outpatient care.
 Whether you are just starting your healthcare career, or looking to advance in your current role, the healthcare management field has a lot to offer.

 At Herzing, we make it easy for healthcare students to advance both their degrees and their careers.
-For example, students who complete an associate degree in medical assisting program online can earn a bachelor’s in healthcare management in as little as 16 months.
+For example, students who complete an associate degree in medical assisting program online can earn a bachelor’s in healthcare administration in as little as 16 months.
 Additionally, students in the bachelor’s degree program can get a jump start on earning an MBA in healthcare management through a dual credit option.

-Our healthcare management program is also fully online, providing the flexibility you need to balance your education with the demands of work, life and family.
+Our healthcare administration program is also fully online, providing the flexibility you need to balance your education with the demands of work, life and family.